msaari/18sh/readme.md

 ![Travis build status](https://img.shields.io/travis/msaari/18sh.svg?style=flat-square)

-18SH is designed as a replacement for the spreadsheets used to calcualte end of game scores in 18xx games.
+18SH is designed as a replacement for the spreadsheets used to calculate end of game scores in 18xx games.
 Spreadsheets are fine, especially if they're well designed with formulas to avoid entering the same data twice, but I wanted to try how an interactive shell would work.